libjohn/workshop_attendance/README.md

 ## Quick Start

+### Make a "data" and "outfile" subdirectory

+1. Fork this repository
+1. [In RStudio,] From the Files pane > New Folder > `data`
+1. Repeat step above for `outfile`
+1. Download your Springshare registration data to your newly created `data` directory

 ### A. Make Attendance Roster

 1. First, download your data from LibCal; place data inside the `data` directory of your RStudio Project